 Each of the five characters in a SQLSTATE value is a digit (0..9) or an uppercase Latin letter (A..Z).
-Class codes that begin with a digit in the range 0..4 or a letter in the range A...H are reserved for predefined conditions (those defined in SQL92).
+Class codes that begin with a digit in the range 0..4 or a letter in the range A..H are reserved for predefined conditions (those defined in SQL92).
 All other class codes are reserved for implementation-defined conditions.
 Within predefined classes, subclass codes that begin with a digit in the range 0..4 or a letter in the range A..H are reserved for predefined sub-conditions.
-All other subclass codes are reserved for implementation-defined sub-conditions.
+All other subclass codes are reserved for implementations.
+Signal are reserved for implementations.
 Figure 8-1 shows the coding scheme: